African Painted Dogs

 DID YOU KNOW?

 Painted Dogs are the second most endangered carnivore in Africa.
 In the 1900’s, more than 500,000 dogs roamed Africa across 39 counties.
 Today, less than 5,000 Painted Dogs remain in just a few territories.

 In 2016 and 2019 we welcomed litters of Painted Dog puppies.
 The births were particularly significant after a sharp decline in Painted Dog numbers in the wild.

 In the past decade, wild populations of Painted Dogs have dropped from 500,000 to only 5,000!
 People kill Painted Dogs as they are seen as a threat to farm animals, they are also caught in snares which are set for antelope.
 Through these actions, humans have managed to reduce Africa’s Painted Dog population to 1% of what it used to be.

-In fact bonds between pack individuals are so strong that the fittest pack members will hunt and provide food for the sick and elderly.
+Bonds between pack individuals are so strong that the fittest pack members will often hunt and provide food for other sick and elderly members.
 Painted Dogs rely on cooperation to survive.
 Cooperation enables them to be one of the most successful predators in the world.
 On average they can catch their prey 80% of the time.
 These dogs are cursorial hunters meaning they pursue their prey in a long, open chase.